 “We also hope that ECRL project will be an exemplary government project that demonstrates the capabilities of our local contractors to work with an international contractor in carrying out and meeting the high standards of a large-scale infrastructure project,” said MRL CEO Datuk Seri Darwis Abdul Razak.

 “With the participation of local contractors, this will not just act as stimulus to the local construction sector but will also serve as a catalyst in the transfer of knowledge and technology in view of the ECRL project to be among the most challenging engineering and construction projects in Malaysia,” he added.

 MRL urged local industry players to participate in the ECRL project not just as contractors, but also as suppliers, consultants and other relevant scopes, and hopes that local contractors can demonstrate their capabilities, technical know-how and offer their services competitively.

-The ECRL network will traverse the East Coast states of Kelantan, Terengganu and Pahang, and Negri Sembilan, Selangor and Putrajaya on the West Coast.
-The 640km rail network is scheduled to be completed by December 2026 and is expected to cut the travelling time between Kota Baru and Putrajaya to about four hours.
+The ECRL project’s rail network would traverse the East Coast states of Kelantan, Terengganu and Pahang as well as the states of Negeri Sembilan, Selangor and Putrajaya.
+The 640km rail network is scheduled for completion by December 2026 and is expected to link Kota Bharu to Putrajaya in about four hours.